leichen88/unhcrpyplotstyle/README.md

 # unhcrpyplotstyle
 The `unhcrpyplotstyle` package provides Matplotlib styles following [UNHCR Data Visualization Guidelines](https://www.unhcr.org/brand/wp-content/uploads/sites/89/2021/11/UNHCR_Data_Visualization_Guidelines.pdf) which ensures plots are professional and brand–compliant.
-The porpose of this package is to ease and speed up the plot creation process using Matplotlib custom stylesheets, while promoting the UNHCR visual identity.
+The porpose of this package is to ease and speed up the chart creation process using Matplotlib custom stylesheets.

 ## Getting started
 The easiest way to install `unhcrpyplostyle` package is by using `pip`: